djliden/inference-experiments/llama2/README.md

 [8.
 Llama.cpp](8.%20llama.cpp.ipynb): This notebook shows how to use llama.cpp for model inference in C/C++, including steps to convert and quantize the model.

 [8a.
 Llama-cpp-python](8a.%20llama-cpp-python.ipynb): This notebook demonstrates how to use the high-level Python API offered by llama-cpp-python to work with the gguf-formatted and quantized model.

+[9.
+Flash Attention 2](9.%20Flash%20Attention%202.py): This notebook shows how to use flash attention 2 via the Transformers library integration.